 We have also implemented a QuickCheck harness for Ivory.
 We use QuickCheck to test some portions of SMACCMPilot, easily generating 100s of thousands of calls to C functions with random arguments.

 We plan to extend our use of QuickCheck to more of SMACCMPilot in the future.

-We have been using the open-source C model-checker CBMC.
+In addition, we have been used the open-source C model-checker CBMC.
 CBMC is an excellent model-checker for verifying C source code, and we have found bugs in SMACCMPilot using it.